-Following the most recent triennial funding valuation of the LGPS the Authority opted to prepay its secondary contributions for the three years to March 2023 by making a single lump sum payment of £548k in April 2020, thus achieving a saving of £40k.
+Following the March 2019 triennial funding valuation of the LGPS, the Authority opted to prepay its secondary contributions for the three years to March 2023.
+A single lump sum payment of £548k was made in April 2020, achieving a saving of £40k.
 Whilst the full payment of £548k has been recognised in the opening net pension liability, only the amount relating the 2021/22 has been charged to the general fund.
 The remaining balance is held on the Authority's balance sheet as a prepayment.